MARTA Internship Provides “One-of-a-Kind Experiences”

 That’s because Clemens, a 22 year-old native of Stafford, Va., is as sure of her path as she is of herself.
 Sprightly, opinionated and fiercely idealistic, Clemens is the kind of young woman who describes planning as “a force for good…the part of politics that actually gets done.”

-“I got into planning to address the policies and practices that perpetuate disparities and make communities stronger,” Clemens said.
+“I got into planning to address the policies and practices that perpetuate disparities and make communities stronger,” she said.

 “At the Wilder School and through one-of-a-kind experiences like the internship I had at MARTA, I feel like I’ve found a way to do both.”

-Clemens is the first Wilder School intern and the only intern to be designated to MARTA’s general manager and CEO, Keith T. Parker.
-The internship was the brainchild of Parker, a M.U.R.P. alumnus and member of the VCU Board of Visitors who was looking for a way to recruit talent for several entry-level positions that had been a challenge to fill in the past.
+Clemens is the first and only Wilder School intern to be designated to MARTA’s general manager and CEO, Keith T. Parker.
+The internship was the brainchild of Parker, a member of the VCU Board of Visitors and M.U.R.P. alumnus, who was looking for a new way to recruit top-notch talent for entry-level positions that had been challenging to fill in the past.

 “The internship program is not only about helping students build technical skills, but also about giving them a head start and the connections to excel in their career.
 From the start, Anna impressed us with her dogged determination.
 It was clear that she would take advantage of the opportunity,” Parker said.